Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Background

 Early research in therapeutic and laboratory settings suggested that nonverbal cues—such as prosody, timing, facial expression, gaze, posture, and micro backchannels—can strongly shape perceptions of empathic communication, although these findings were derived from highly constrained experimental contexts \cite{haase1972nonverbal,mehrabian1967decoding}.
 Subsequent studies across diverse settings have consistently highlighted the importance of nonverbal channels in conveying affective and relational information \cite{hall1995nonverbal,bavelas2000listeners}, while research on interpersonal synchrony shows that temporal alignment in movement and prosody fosters perceived understanding and rapport, with disruptions in synchrony potentially undermining empathic attunement \cite{tickle1990nature,chartrand2013antecedents}.

 Understanding empathy as a multimodal process sets the stage for evaluating how, and to what extent, artificial systems such as Large Language Models (LLMs) might approximate or support empathic communication.
 LLMs are autoregressive neural networks trained at scale to predict the next token in context; instruction tuning and reinforcement learning from human feedback shape them into general-purpose assistants capable of following natural language directives and producing contextually appropriate text.
 With vision–language extensions, some LLMs can also consume images (and, in emerging systems, audio), enabling multimodal reasoning.
 Because they can parse intent, maintain discourse coherence, and modulate style, LLMs are increasingly explored in medicine, mental health, psychoeducation, and learning-support settings \citep{ayers2023comparing, abd-alrazaq2020effectiveness, kasneci2023chatgpt, kuhail2023interacting}.
 In these domains, access to emotional information is not ornamental: it underpins trust, adherence, de-escalation, and engagement; guides triage and signposting; calibrates tone and directiveness; and supports tailoring (e.g., pacing, question framing, and the balance of validation vs. action-oriented guidance).
 Text-only empathic inference is, however, intrinsically limited.
 Emotional states are often implicit; users may struggle to label them (e.g., alexithymia) or deliberately downplay them in writing.
-Prosodic and kinesic cues—central to empathic appraisal—are absent in plain text.
+Prosodic and kinesic cues, central to empathic appraisal, are absent in plain text.
 Lexical markers of affect are noisy and culturally variable; irony, sarcasm, and politeness strategies confound simple sentiment heuristics.
 Emojis and lexical valence–arousal–dominance (VAD) cues help but are ambiguous and context-dependent, and numeric affect scales injected into prompts can misalign with users’ lived intensity.
-These limitations motivate designs that integrate nonverbal context into the conversational loop rather than infer emotion from text alone.
+These limitations motivate designs that integrate nonverbal context into the conversational loop rather than infer emotion from text alone~\cite{dongre2024physiology,neupane2025wearable}.